 Cassava is an important food crop in the tropics and many countries in Africa.
 The crop contributes significantly to the diets of over 800 million people, with per capita consumption averaging 102 kilograms per year.
 In some areas of Africa it constitutes over 50 percent of the daily diets of the people (Oyewole et al., 2022).

+Nigeria is one of the most significant producers of cassava in Africa.
+About 1.2 million people of the population are actively involved in the cultivation and supply of cassava Roots (Rahman and Awerije, 2016; Ikuemonisan et al., 2020).
+Cassava tuber being a perishable commodity is known to have high moisture content and with a shelf life of 2-4 days (Tomlins et al., 2021).
+It should be either consumed immediately after harvesting or processed into dry forms.
+Processing provides a means of producing shelf stable products thereby reducing losses, adding value, reducing the bulk to be marketed and increasing the shelf life.

 Occasionally, cassava is processed before consumption.
 Cassava processing is necessary for several reasons: first, it serves as a means of removing or reducing the potentially toxic cyanogenic glycosides present in fresh cassava.
 Second, it serves as a means of preservation.
 Third, processing yields products that have different characteristics, which creates variety in cassava diets.

-Cassava processing refers to series of processes and operations/stages that is required for a cassava root at its initial stage to be transformed into consumable food product i.e cassava flour, breads, tapioca, laundry starch, alcoholic beverage e.t.c., keeping in mind the elimination of unwanted substances(cyanogenic glucosides).
+Cassava processing refers to series of processes and operations/stages that is required for a cassava root at its initial stage to be transformed into consumable food product i.e cassava flour, breads, tapioca, laundry starch (food product???), alcoholic beverage e.t.c., keeping in mind the elimination of unwanted substances(cyanogenic glucosides).
+(Basically, cassava flour is the basic product obtained after processing of cassava and other products are prepared using the flour itself) (modify the paragraph..as…Cassava is utilzed in the preparation of various food products viz., flour, bread, fermented beverages etc.)

-Two common methods are utilized in the processing of cassava; Traditional method of processing cassava involves the use of hand and hand tool equipment.
+Two common methods are utilized in the processing of cassava; Firstly, the Traditional method of processing cassava that involves the use of hand and hand tool equipment.
 Processes involved are cleaning, washing and peeling, grating, dewatering, sieving, drying.
-Likewise, cassava is processed via the use of machines arranged in sequence, in which the cassava is allowed to go through a solid-liquid phase change before it reaches the final product.
+Secondly, the Modern method of processing cassava using machines arranged in sequence, in which the cassava is allowed to go through a solid-liquid phase change before it reaches the final product.
 Processing of cassava in this way usually involves little or no direct human intervention, most times referred to as cassava production plant and can only be found at cassava producing industries.
 In cassava production plant, the cassava is made to go through the following process/machine; washing and peeling, cassava milling, cassava centrifugal sleeve, de-sanding, hydro-cyclone, dewatering, cassava starch drying, final cassava starch.

+Depending on the desired cassava product, the common stages involved in processing cassava are washing, peeling, grating, bagging, dewatering, frying, and drying.
+Dewatering, a pre-drying alternative during cassava processing, plays a vital role, in that it reduces the moisture content in the cassava mash to about 40-50% depending on the type of dewatering method employed.
+The main reason for dewatering in cassava mash is the same in all crops processing to food; it is a pre-drying alternative (Ishola et al., 2022).
+Dewatering involves reducing a cassava mash to cake, causing the moisture content in a cassava to be relatively low.